 Within this larger research program, my own research focuses on Russian foreign and security politics, with emphasis on changes in strategic thinking (doctrines, strategies and concepts), conceptualization and implementation of information warfare tools as part of Russian foreign policy, and the analysis of treat perceptions and enemy images in Russian strategic communication/deception.

 From 2018 I have worked as associate professor and professor of Russian Environmental Studies, focusing on issues such as environmental policy, resource policy, regional and environmental planning, democracy and power.
-During 2011 – 2017, I worked as professor in Russian Energy Policy and energy and climate related themes continue to figure in my current work as well.
-I’m currently in charge of six research projects:
+Currently I'm in charge of the Flowision project, funded by Koneen Säätiö.
+The research project examines how fossil and renewable energy is presented in Russian and Finnish societies.

-My teaching duties include lectures in the Master’s Programme in Russian Studies as well as other special courses and programmes coordinated by the Aleksanteri Institute.
+My teaching duties include lectures in the international MA programme MAREEES as well as other special courses and programmes coordinated by the Aleksanteri Institute.
 I’m also actively involved in societal interaction taking part in discussions in the media and at public events as well as providing expertise for public officials and the government.

 My post-doctoral research project focuses on Soviet cultural theories, musicology and the intellectual culture of the Stalin era.
 It is connected to a larger, international and multidisciplinary project, Russian Cultural Modernisation during Stalinism in Russian/Soviet intellectual history department at the Aleksanteri Institute.